pkoswald/ENC4265/manual.md

 ![Webpage](/docs/assets/steam%20install%20page.PNG)
 *Figure #3: The Steam installation page.*

-Once the exe has been downloaded, double click on it to open it.
+Once the executible file has been downloaded to your PC, double click on it to open it.